mortendahl/rust-paillier/README.md

 Efficient pure-Rust library for the [Paillier](https://en.wikipedia.org/wiki/Paillier_cryptosystem) partially homomorphic encryption scheme, offering also packed encoding for encrypting several values together as well as several zero-knowledge proofs related to typical use-cases.
 Supports several underlying arbitrary precision libraries, including [RAMP](https://github.com/Aatch/ramp) and [GMP](https://github.com/fizyk20/rust-gmp).

 Several companies have invested resources in the development of this library, including [Snips](https://snips.ai/) who implemented the [original version](https://github.com/snipsco/rust-paillier) for use in their privacy-preserving analytics system.
+See [contributions](#contributions) below for more details.

 **Important**: while we have followed recommendations regarding the scheme itself, some parts of this library have not yet been harden against non-cryptographic attacks such as side-channel attacks.